 Heartland Boys Academy acknowledges that adolescents and their parents today face enormous pressure from the culture.
 Teens are surrounded by a barrage of negative peer pressure today.
 The Heartland Boys Academy model for change is called Positive Peer Culture (PPC), which helps young men develop self-worth, significance, dignity, and responsibility as they devote themselves to the positive values of helping and caring for others.

 Athletics at Heartland Boys Academy play a role in leadership development and character growth as part of a teenager’s development as a whole person.
 Every teen is asked to try at least one sport because of the valuable life skills that can be learned.
-For boys inDenver, Colorado, Heartland Boys Academy offers a number of sports programs.
+For boys inDenver, Colorado, Heartland Boys Academy offers a number of athletic outlets.

 Heartland Boys Academy is a real answer for struggling youth.
 Please consider looking beyond Denver, Colorado to see how our program for at-risk boys can move your child toward restoration.
 To discover more, please contact us today.

 |More about programs for troubled boys in Denver, Colorado: |

 The City and County of Denver is the capital and the most populous city of the U.S. state of Colorado.
 As Denver County, it is the second most populous county in Colorado right after El Paso County, which surpassed Denver County as of the 2010 Census.
 Denver is a consolidated city-county, located in the South Platte River Valley on the western edge of the High Plains just east of the Front Range of the Rocky Mountains.
 The Denver downtown district is located immediately east of the confluence of Cherry Creek with the South Platte River, approximately 12 miles (19 km) east of the foothills of the Rocky Mountains.
 Denver is nicknamed the Mile-High City because its official elevation is exactly one mile (1.6 km) or 5,280 feet (1,609.344 m).